Concerts, carnivals and cricket – here’s how to spend the season.

 Wimbledon

 Wimbledon is one of the most prestigious tennis tournaments in the world.
-Taking place from 1 to 14 July, it is held at the All England Lawn Tennis & Croquet Club.
+Taking place from 30 June to 13 July, it is held at the All England Lawn Tennis & Croquet Club.
 Over the years, the championship has welcomed sporting superstars including Billie Jean King, Boris Becker, John McEnroe and Serena Williams.
-This year, visitors can catch top players including Andy Murray, Carlos Alcaraz and Novak Djokovic.
-Strawberrys and Pimms are readily available, and eating grass (like Djokovic) is not recommended.
+This year, visitors can catch top players including Carlos Alcaraz and Emma Raducanu.
+Strawberries and Pimm’s are readily available, whilst eating grass (like Djokovic) is not recommended.
 Anyone for tennis?

 GO: Visit www.wimbledon.com for more information.